greyepoxy/refactoring-game/exercises/typescript/mechanics/extract-function/readme.md

 //
 ```

-Extract the code block into a function, then compare your solution to the desired end state in `end.ts`.
+Extract the code block into a function, then compare your solution with a possible end state in `end.ts`.
 Note your extracted block will likely have a different name, that is okay these are not exercises in naming.

 HINT: Most TypeScript editors have support for extracting highlighted code as a function.
 In vscode try using the "ctrl + ." hotkey after selecting your text.